-simplicity is a the key of this recipe. the three ingredients that flavor the carrot and peas are cumin, green chilies and ginger. that’s it.
+Simplicity is a the key of this recipe. the three ingredients that flavor the carrot and peas are cumin, green chilies and ginger.
+That’s it.

-this is my mom-in-law’s recipe. i simply love it when i share a recipe which i have learnt in my family and which is a regular at my home. this is also a no onion and no garlic recipe.
+This is my mom-in-law’s recipe.
+I simply love it when I share a recipe which I have learnt in my family and which is a regular at my home.
+This is also a no onion and no garlic recipe.

-the best thing about these dishes is that they are very easy to make. simple and quick recipes made with minimal ingredients and goes well with roti or as a side dish. simple comforting indian food.
+The best thing about these dishes is that they are very easy to make.
+Simple and quick recipes made with minimal ingredients and goes well with roti or as a side dish. simple comforting Indian food.

-the sweetness of the carrots gets very well balanced by the chilies and ginger. the dish is finished off with a sprinkle of the punjabi garam masala. and there you go….
+The sweetness of the carrots gets very well balanced by the chilies and ginger.
+The dish is finished off with a sprinkle of the Punjabi garam masala.
+And there you go….

-if you are having this dish with rotis then plain curd will also go well.
+You have an aromatic, spiced and delectable gajar matar to be had with some phulkas or parathas or as a side dish with dal-rice combo or kadhi-rice or curd rice. if you are having this dish with rotis then plain curd will also go well.

-gajar matar sabzi recipe below:
+gajar matar recipe

-- 1 cup peas/matar, fresh or frozen
+- 1 cup green peas (matar) - fresh or frozen

-- 1 inch ginger/adrak, finely chopped or grated
+- 1 inch ginger (adrak) - finely chopped or grated

-- 1 or 2 green chilies/hari mirch
+- 1 or 2 green chilies (hari mirch)

-- ½ tsp red chili powder (optional)
+- ½ teaspoon red chili powder (lal mirch powder) - optional

-- 2 tbsp oil
+- 2 tablespoon oil

 - ½ cup water